 - The value of the property you want to buy

 A pre-approval letter from the lender will establish a price range to aid in your home search.
 It also can be used as a valuable negotiating tool once you make an offer on a home.
 If you'd like a recommendation on a fantastic lender, feel free to browse our lending resources.

 Mistake #2 Selecting your lender based solely on a interest low rate

-At the Marti Hampton Team, we work very closely with a number of top notch loan officers every day and are involved with hundreds of transactions each year.
-This gives us the advantage of being able to meet and recommend local lenders who are doing excellent work.
+At the Marti Hampton Team, we work very closely with a number of top-notch loan officers every day and are involved with hundreds of transactions each year.
+This gives us the advantage of being able to meet and recommend reputable local lenders who do excellent work.
 Try using a mortgage calculator to see how your payments might change based on interest rates and your down payment, and feel free to give us a call if you have any questions.